tabishfayyaz/notes-and-books/android-coroutines.md

 - Similar to `CoroutineScope` each coroutine has its own `CoroutineContext` (dispatcher, job)
     - dispatcher determines the thread of a coroutine
-- `CoroutineContext` can be inherited from parent coroutine to child coroutine:
+- `CoroutineContext` can be inherited from parent coroutine to child coroutine (read comments):

 ```
 fun main() = runBlocking {  // Thread: main